Texture Compression

 Compressing requires more data to load over network

 As stated in the beginning of this section, texture compression significantly reduces GPU memory consumed by your apps.
-However it's not always true for data transferred over network.
-When using UASTC (or Auto) compression algorithm, you might experience increase of your texture files.
-If network bandwidth is priority, disable texture compression or use more efficient ETC1S algorithm.
+However, it is not always true for data transferred over network.
+When using UASTC compression algorithm (or Auto), the textures can get bigger in some cases.
+If network bandwidth is a priority, disable texture compression altogether or use the more efficient ETC1S algorithm.

 Slower export

-Compression requires additional time to compress your data during export.
+Compression requires more time to compress your data during export.
+To save time, you can only enable it at final stages of development.

 Not supported for non-power-of-two (NPOT) textures